What is Prevent and how to make a Prevent referral.

-If you're worried about someone and think they are at risk of getting involved in terrorism or extremism, you should make a Prevent referral using the referral form attached to this page.
+If you're worried about someone and think they are at risk of getting involved in terrorism or extremism, you should make a Prevent referral.
 If it's an emergency, please tel: 999.

 Referral processes for both adults and children are attached to this page.

-Whilst the police Prevent team can recognise vulnerabilities and support the safeguarding process, they are primarily focused on counter terrorism and domestic extremism risk.
-Please make sure other safeguarding measures for both adults and children and younger people (including early help assessments) are progressed in a timely manner.
+While the police Prevent team can recognise vulnerabilities and support the safeguarding process, they are primarily focused on counter terrorism and domestic extremism risk.
+Please make sure other safeguarding measures for both adults, and children and younger people (including early help assessments) are progressed in a timely manner.

 For advice about a general Prevent concern please email: firstname.lastname@example.org or email@example.com